news

 What's the most important thing you've learned from your students over the years?

-Balancing substance and form.
+Balancing substance and style.
 While substance is critical to good teaching, how you present the information is just as important.
 This is especially true when dealing with theories and concepts that are not tangible to everyday experiences; it’s even more critical in these cases to use creative ways of teaching.